 The foundation is liquidy and glides easily on the skin.
 There is a bit of a scent to it, similar to the MAC foundations (since MAC is owned by Estee Lauder).
 I wore this foundation for my graduation portrait and everyone compliments my portrait all the time (and this is without the touchups)!

 Read More: MAC Studio Fix Fluid Foundation Review.

 I am a MAC NC25-30 and I find that I am in-between shades with this foundation.
-I use the shade Sand for most of the year, but sometimes it does appear too light and I have to mix it up with a darker shade.
-Sand is a more yellow-toned colour while Fresco falls in the more neutral side.
+I use the shade “Sand” for most of the year, but sometimes it does appear too light and I have to mix it up with a darker shade.
+“Sand” is a more yellow-toned colour while “Fresco” falls in the more neutral side.
+The shade “Sand” and MAC NC25 is almost a perfect match, especially if you use the MAC Studio Fix Fluid in NC25 as well.
 I find that I need very little of the product (about a dime to penny-sized amount) to cover the entire face.